Guide

 Short enough to scan.
 Direct enough to use.

-Say the target role clearly enough that someone can repeat it for you.Use career fairs and alumni conversations like they matter, because they do.Tighten the resume around fit, not just effort.Ask better follow-up questions so the next step is obvious.Keep your immigration context in the story without making it the whole story.
+Say the target role clearly enough that someone can repeat it for you.Use career fairs and alumni conversations like they matter, because they do.Tighten the resume around fit, not just effort.Ask better follow-up questions so the next step is obvious.Keep your visa context in the story without making it the whole story.

 From the transcripts